CodeReaper/codereaper.github.io/content/posts/2024-07-28-moving-to-hugo.md

 I found [Hugo](https://gohugo.io).
 It does the same job.
 It has mostly the same type of theme integration.
 Best of all it is written in [Go](https://go.dev), so it is fast and will not break on _every_ single version update.

-Hugo also seems to much customizable provided you are familiar with Go.
+Hugo also seems to be much customizable provided you are familiar with Go.

-## Recreation

-Since I am no longer using Jekyll recreating the source code will be slightly more difficult.
+However since I am no longer using Jekyll that means recreating the source code will be slightly more difficult.

-### The Theme
+### Hugo and the Old Theme

 I was lucky enough that the theme [Hyde](https://github.com/spf13/hyde/tree/208a9e3f6bfcfd44f4ee93f5eaba22119b00ffe4) had been ported many years ago.
 Alas an old theme goes come with problems that needs a lot of "intervention", so instead of adding it as a git submodule.
 Doing so means I will not easily get updates, but means I can just remove files instead of making sure I override what those files do.

 I am left with the directory `themes/hyde/...` that contains only the unaltered files.

+FIXME - css overrides?

-### Pretty URLs
+### Hugo and the Pretty URLs

 To keep blog post urls the same as the old blog was fairly easy.
 Hugo has a configuration file in the root of the repository named `hugo.yaml`, which can be configured with: